Exeter/PEA_connect/README.md

 #TODO
  - implement examples
- - "update" methods in connect.py to get json from ecc.exeter.edu.
+ - change "update" methods in connect.py to get json from ecc.exeter.edu.
 Create "download" methods for actual scraping straight from the connect.exeter.edu
  - write python documentation
  - write browser/node javascript module for working with user data (note: create a git subfolder)
  - Communicate with IT about this